Eppa Hunton Jr.: Law

 Hunton was admitted to the Virginia bar upon his graduation from law school in 1877.
 He practiced law with his father in Warrenton under the name Hunton & Son for the next 25 years, living at Brentmoor with his parents for most of this period.
-During his first few years as an attorney, Hunton worked to rebuild the practice his father had neglected after winning election to the United States House of Representatives in 1872.
+During his first few years as an attorney, Hunton worked to rebuild the practice his father had neglected after his election to Congress.
 Shortly after his father retired from Congress in 1881, the two concluded that there was not enough work in the area for the both of them and that the younger Hunton would continue to work in Warrenton while the elder Hunton would open up an office in Washington, D.C.

 In 1901, while he was in Richmond as a member of the state's constitutional convention, Hunton was approached by the young lawyers E. Randolph Williams and Henry W. Anderson.
 Williams's law partner, William Wirt Henry, had died a few months before, and Anderson's, Beverley B. Munford, was suffering from ill health.
 Williams and Anderson proposed the creation of a new firm, modeled after the large, full-service firms of New York City, with Munford and Hunton at the helm as senior partners.
-After consulting with his father and meeting with his three partners in Washington in September, Hunton agreed to make his move to Richmond permanent, and Munford, Hunton, Williams & Anderson was officially formed on November 1, 1901.
+After consulting with his father and meeting with his three partners in Washington in September, Hunton agreed to make his move to Richmond permanent, and Munford, Hunton, Williams & Anderson (later known as Hunton Andrews Kurth) was officially formed on November 1, 1901.

 With his fellow senior partner ill, eventually dying of tuberculosis in 1910, Hunton took on most of the responsibility associated with building the reputation of the new firm.
 A particularly skillful lawyer with a notorious work ethic, he focused on corporate law and was involved in some of the most consequential litigation in the state.
 In 1905, he was appointed counsel to the receivers of the Virginia Passenger and Power Company.
 In 1910, he became a director of the First National Bank of Virginia, which eventually became First & Merchants Bank after a series of mergers.
 He was instrumental in the selection of Richmond as the fifth district location of the Federal Reserve.
 He served as general counsel of the Richmond, Fredericksburg and Potomac Railroad and the Washington Southern Railway, and, during World War I, when the country's railways were nationalized, he served as general counsel to the Director General of Railroads.
 In 1915, he was elected to a one-year term as president of the Virginia State Bar Association at the organization's annual meeting in White Sulphur Springs, West Virginia.